 The books on the list cover a wide range of reading levels and genres.
-If your child needs help selecting a book that is appropriate, please have him/her talk to an English teacher or Mrs. Knaze before the end of school in June, or ask a librarian at the local library.
-Books may be obtained at the public library or purchased at a bookstore.
-In addition, books may be available in digital format or free on sites such as Project Gutenberg.
+If your child needs help selecting a book that is appropriate, please have him/her talk to an English teacher or Mrs. Knaze, West Senior's school librarian, before the end of school in June.
 Students will need to use their books to complete the Summer Reading Notes.